jeffknupp/blog/content/2012-02-09-starting-a-django-project-the-right-way.md

     $ git add .

 Git users may notice I'm not adding specific files but rather everything under our main directory.
-That's becuase, to this point, _there isn't anything we don't want to commit_.
+That's because, to this point, _there isn't anything we don't want to commit_.
 Let's commit our changes using:

     :::bash